Lew Hoad: Amateur career: 1950–1957

-Hoad won his first Italian Championships on red clay at the Foro Italico in Rome in early May when he outplayed Sven Davidson in straight sets.
-At the French Championships at Roland Garros, Hoad survived a five-set scare against Robert Abdesselam in the third round before winning the final against Sven Davidson in straight sets to claim his second consecutive Grand Slam singles title.
+Hoad won his first Italian Championships at the Foro Italico in Rome in early May when he outplayed Sven Davidson in straight sets.
+At the French Championships, Hoad survived a five-set scare against Robert Abdesselam before winning the final against Sven Davidson in straight sets to claim his second consecutive Grand Slam singles title.
 Unknown to the public, Hoad had stayed up the night previous to the final, invited by a Russian diplomat, and was drunk when he came home.
 An intensive workout by Rod Laver got him into a state that allowed him to play the final.
-Following the win in Paris, Hoad stated his intention to remain amateur after 1956, "Even if I win the three big tournaments, even if Kramer raised his offer, I still wouldn't turn pro for at least two or three seasons."
-In May, Hoad won the International Golden Ball tournament in Wiesbaden, West Germany after a straight-sets victory in the final over Art Larsen but at the Trofeo Conde de Godó in Barcelona, he lost in the quarterfinal to Bob Howe.
-As a preparation for Wimbledon, Hoad played the singles event at the Northern Championships in Manchester but lost to 34-year old Jaroslav Drobný in the final 7–5 in the deciding set.
-Hoad was seeded first for the Wimbledon Championships.
-He lost two sets en route to the final, one to Mal Anderson in the quarterfinal and one to Ham Richardson in the semifinal.
-In the final he faced Rosewall.
-In the first all-Australian final since 1922, Hoad was victorious in four sets to gain his first Wimbledon and third successive Grand Slam championship title.
-Hoad also won the doubles title with Rosewall, their third Wimbledon title, defeating Orlando Sirola and Nicola Pietrangeli in the final in straight sets.
-Following his Wimbledon title he lost in the semi final of the Midlands tournament to Mike Davies.
-In August, Hoad won the singles title at the German Championships, on clay at Hamburg, with a four-set defeat of Orlando Sirola in the final.
+Following the win, Hoad stated his intention to remain amateur after 1956, "Even if I win the three big tournaments, even if Kramer raised his offer, I still wouldn't turn pro for at least two or three seasons."
+In May, Hoad won a tournament in Wiesbaden, West Germany against Art Larsen in the final, but at the Trofeo Conde de Godó in Barcelona, he lost in the quarterfinal to Bob Howe.
+As preparation for Wimbledon, Hoad played at the Northern Championships in Manchester where he lost the final to 34-year old Jaroslav Drobný.
+Hoad was seeded first at Wimbledon and only lost two sets en route to the final.
+In the first all-Australian final since 1922, Hoad faced Rosewall and was victorious in four sets to gain his first Wimbledon and third successive Grand Slam title.
+He also won the doubles event with Rosewall, their third Wimbledon title, defeating Orlando Sirola and Nicola Pietrangeli in the final.
+After Wimbledon he lost in the semi-final of the Midlands tournament to Mike Davies.
+In August, Hoad won the German Championships in Hamburg, beating Sirola in the final, but in Munich he lost the final to Budge Patty despite being two sets to love up.